AnalyzeWithRupaliPal/Storytelling-Case-Study-Airbnb-NYC/README.md

 ✔ "I created an interactive Tableau dashboard showing pricing heatmaps across boroughs."
 ✔ "A regression analysis revealed that ratings, room type, and location were the top 3 predictors of price."
 ________________________________________
 📊 4.
-Highlight Key Insights (What Did You Discover?)
+Highlighting Key Insights
 🚀 Actionable Findings for Hosts & Investors:

 1️⃣ Pricing Sweet Spot: "Listings priced between $100-$150 in Brooklyn had 20% higher occupancy than similar listings in Manhattan."